SC DEW: Decrease in initial unemployment insurance claims last week

 SOUTH CAROLINA (WOLO) – The South Carolina Department of Employment and Workforce reported a decrease in initial unemployment insurance claims for last week.

-On their intrastate map showing initial unemployment insurance claims by counties, Horry County had the highest number of claims in the state with 424.
+On their intrastate map showing initial unemployment insurance claims by counties, Greenville had the highest number of claims in the state with 222.

-The department has paid more than $4.7 billion in a combination of the following:
+The department has paid out a total of more than $6.2 billion since March 15 of last year in a combination of the following:

 - Regular state Unemployment Insurance benefits

-The U.S. Department of Labor reported the number of Americans applying for unemployment benefits decreased to 803,000 last week.
+The U.S. Department of Labor says the number of Americans seeking unemployment aid dropped again last week to 406,000, which is a new pandemic low.